-My dad’s death in 1991 taught me what was missing in deathcare at that time.
-While insightful teachers and cultural creators have come on the scene since then, gaps that limit our awareness and participation with deathcare still persist.
+My dad’s death in 1991 taught me, slowly over the years, what was missing in deathcare at that time.
+While insightful teachers and cultural creators have come onto the scene since then, gaps that limit our awareness and participation with deathcare still persist.

 I am passionate about how we care for our people in their final arc of life and how we hold space in our communities for conversations that are tender, life-affirming, and acknowledge our endings.